ubilab-escape/ai-server/README.md

 * The manufacture of the technical equipment that allows STASIS to remain in operation, through the use of state-of-the-art materials and technologies.

-* The design and implementation of complex algorithms to prevent access to STASIS source code and the two exposed wires that allow it to be shut down directly leading to a safe and direct exit from the high-security complex aka: Escape Room.
+* The design and implementation of complex algorithms to prevent access to STASIS source code and also, the two wires that allows any stranger to shut it down directly, which leads to a safe and direct exit from the high-security complex aka: The Escape Room.

-### Team
+### Team Members
 * Cristina Maurette
 * Konstantin Kuliabin
 * Claudio Ray